yberregu/ELK_Project1/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 - Ansible playbook
-The playbook implements the following tasks:
+The playbook implements the following tasks automatically in seconds:
 - apt install docker.io
 -docker pull sepb/elk
 - docker run into your ansible
 - change the ansible hosts to your elkserver
--change the ansible remote user to your host name.
+-change the ansible remote user to your sysadmin.
 -create a yaml script to make connection to the elk application -make sure your ports are connected to 5601,9200 and 5044 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.